-Commitments Progress Actions, Measurement, Evaluation Targets Hold Toolbox talks on In 2020 we: every active site before Reviewed our Supplier Principles to Q3 2021 discussing further embed sustainability into our sustainability issues supply chain.
-Energy efficient and low and its importance to carbon supply chain Glenveagh In 2021 we will: • Will commence an engagement 1.
-Engage with our Carry out a feasibility programme with our suppliers on suppliers to drive down study for using Irish FSC sustainability issues. emissions in our supply certified timber by end Deliver responsible sourcing training. chain (Scope 3) Assess feasibility of Irish FSC of Q4 2021 certified timber.
-Commence an 2.
-Purchase sustainable engagement programme materials to reduce with our suppliers on embodied carbon in sustainability issues purchased materials (Scope 3) All active suppliers to be In 2020 we: signed up to Glenveagh's Ran advertising campaigns to recruit Supplier Code of Conduct contractors from the local communities in which we operate.
-Ethical sourcina & Engage with our labour • Developed a Sustainable Procurement suppliers to ensure they Policy and Supplier Code of Conduct. human rights have a robust process Promote and improve for managing and In 2021 we will: the efficiency of reducing modern slavery • Engage with suppliers who provide sustainable procurement labour for our building sites to ensure across the group they have robust processes for
+Hold Toolbox talks on every active site before Q3 2021 discussing sustainability issues • In 2020 we: Reviewed our Supplier Principles to further embed sustainability into our supply chain.
+Energy efficient and low carbon supply chain and its importance to Glenveagh In 2021 we will: Will commence an engagement I. Engage with our suppliers to drive down Carry out a feasibility study for using Irish FSC igodol programme with our suppliers on sustainability issues. emissions in our supply chain (Scope 3) certified timber by end of Q4 2021 Deliver responsible sourcing training.
+Assess feasibility of Irish FSC certified timber.
+2. Purchase sustainable materials to reduce embodied carbon in purchased materials (Scope 3) Commence an engagement programme with our suppliers on sustainability issues All active suppliers to be signed up to Glenveagh's Supplier Code of Conduct • In 2020 we: Ran advertising campaigns to recruit contractors from the local communities in which we operate.
+Ethical sourcing & human rights Engage with our labour suppliers to ensure they have a robust process Developed a Sustainable Procurement Policy and Supplier Code of Conduct.
+Promote and improve the efficiency of for managing and In 2021 we will: sustainable procurement across the group reducing modern slavery Engage with suppliers who provide labour for our building sites to ensure they have robust processes for managing and reducing modern slavery risks.
+Achieved On track Off track